 The Entrepreneurial Researcher Programme

 To secure the future of Wildflower Collective, Grace explored alternative funding sources.
-This exploration led her to the Entrepreneurial Researcher Programme (ERP) in March 2022.
+This exploration led her to the Entrepreneurial Researcher Programme (ERP) in March 2022, a programme run by Exeter Innovation.
 Here, she re-evaluated the initial business model, which heavily relied on consultancy.
 The ERP played a crucial role in expanding her perspective on sustainable income streams and value propositions, emphasising the need to approach the collective with a business mindset focused on generating income to support charitable activities.

 During the ERP, sponsorship emerged as a potential avenue for funding.
 At first, this was met with concerns due to the post-pandemic cost of living crisis.
 However, positive feedback and the compelling story of Wildflower Collective as a “matchmaking” agency, connecting ‘donor’ sites of existing wildflower meadow seed to ‘receptor’ sites to create new meadows, have convinced Grace to explore this avenue further.